Shahjada97/Data-Driven-Insights/README.md

-# Data-Driven-Insights
 Data-Driven-Insights is an end-to-end data analytics project combining Excel and Power BI.
 It showcases my ability to clean, transform, and analyze raw datasets in Excel, and then visualize the results through interactive Power BI dashboards.